ChrisPasda/crispyclean/PIN_Shuffle/README.md

 README

-Script zur Erstellung von individuellen Sperrcodes für Mitarbeiter
+Script for creating new indiviual PIN for co-workers telephones

-Script starten und Namen eingeben
+start the script and input the name

-start mit : python code.py
+start with: python code.py